All Products

 2. In the left-side navigation pane, choose Identities > Users.

-3. In the user list, click the name of the target RAM user.
+3. On the Users page, click the target RAM user.

-4. On the Authentication tab, in the Login Profile section, click Remove Logon Settings.
+4. Choose the Authentication tab.
+In the Login Profile section, click Remove Logon Settings.

 API